Value your car

 Step 1 — Free government checks

 Takes 15 minutes.
 Costs nothing.
-Do these before visiting the car.
+Do these before you visit the car.

 S.No Check What to look for How Purpose Red flag